jarviscanada/jarvis_data_eng_nakeeta/linux_sql/README.md

 	- `disk_io`: The number of current disk I/O operations in progress
 	- `disk_available`: Disk space available; measured in MB

+## Script Description
+- [psql docker](linux_sql/scripts/psql_docker.sh) is used to create and start/stop a docker container.
+When docker container is started a PostgreSQL instance is run.
+- [host info](linux_sql/scripts/host_info.sh) is run once on every node in the Linux cluster system in order to collect hardware configuration information of each node.
+- [host_usage](linux_sql/scripts/host_usage.sh) is run periodically on every node in the Linux cluster system in order to collect up-to-date hardware specification and to keep track of usage over time.
+- [ddl](linux_sql/sql/ddl.sql) is used to automate the creation of `host-info` and `host_usage` tables in the ` host_agent` database and to eliminate all manual processes.
+- [queries](linux_sql/sql/linux_sql/sql/queries.sql) Is used to create two SQL queries in order to help the users manage the cluster more efficiently and to provide data for future resource planning purposes.
+  -The first query displays the total memory used by each node -The second query calculates the average  amount of memory used by each node; calculated over a 5 minute interval.

 ## Usage